polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/01 - Introduction.md

 This book is not _"read only"_.
 In fact, you can edit this page if you want to, by scrolling to the bottom of this page, and clicking the _"pencil"_ button in the bottom right corner of the page.
 This will open up this file in Hyper IDE, allowing for you to edit it, and add your own personal notes, as you proceed through the book.
-When you are done editing some parts of the book, you can click the _"refresh"_ button, to reload the page, into the _"reader"_.
+When you are done editing some parts of the book, you can click the _"reload"_ button, to reload the page, into the _"reader"_.
 This _"book"_ will also sometimes contain inline YouTube videos and images.

 ### Goals of the book